-Network connections are provided through the ADSL port, the Ethernet port and the USB port on the back of the Router.
+Network connections are provided through the ADSL port and Ethernet port on the back of the Router.
 See the Rear Panel diagram above and the illustrations below for examples.
-See Installing the USB Driver section above for a description of the USB driver installation procedure.

 Connect ADSL Line

 Use the ADSL cable included with the Router to connect it to a telephone wall socket or receptacle.
 Plug one end of the cable into the ADSL port (RJ-11 receptacle) on the rear panel of the Router and insert the other end into the RJ-11 wall socket.
 If you are using a low pass filter device, follow the instructions included with the device or given to you by your service provider.
 The ADSL connection represents the WAN interface, the connection to the Internet.
 It is the physical link to the service provider's network backbone and ultimately to the Internet.